K-120 (Kansas highway): History

 Before state highways were numbered in Kansas there were auto trails, which were an informal network of marked routes that existed in the United States and Canada in the early part of the 20th century.
 K-120 follows the former Pikes Peak Ocean to Ocean Highway its entire length.

-K-120 was first established as a state highway on June 5, 1945, as a 1.8 mi spur from K-20 north to Severence.
+K-120 was first established as a state highway on June 5, 1945, as a 1.8 mi spur from K-20 north to Severance.
 Then on May 9, 1951, K-120 was extended 6.702 mi northward to end at US-36 in Highland.
 Then in 1985, US-36 was realigned to a new alignment south of Highland and in an October 7, 1985 resolution, K-120 was truncated 0.193 mi to end at the Highland city limits when the new alignment of US-36 was finished.
 Included in that resolution is if Highland annexes more land surrounding K-120, that section would be removed from the state highway system.